-• Seek approval from the Town Clerk (or in the case of the Town Clerk from the personnel committee) if you are offered any gifts, hospitality, or advantage, other than token gifts of a nominal value before you accept such items.

-• Use tact and courtesy if you need to refuse a gift or hospitality.

-• Report to your manager any gifts which are delivered to your place of work where you may have a problem returning it.

-• Under no circumstances should gifts or hospitality be accepted that include attendance at sporting events.

-• Report to the Town Clerk (or nominated representative) any approaches made to you which could be viewed as being aimed at obtaining some form of preferential treatment.
+- Seek approval from the Executive Officer (or in the case of the Executive Officer from the personnel committee) if you are offered any gifts, hospitality, or advantage, other than token gifts of a nominal value before you accept such items. - Use tact and courtesy if you need to refuse a gift or hospitality. - Report to your manager any gifts which are delivered to your place of work where you may have a problem returning it. - Under no circumstances should gifts or hospitality be accepted that include attendance at sporting or paid for events. - Report to the Executive Officer (or nominated representative) any approaches made to you which could be viewed as being aimed at obtaining some form of preferential treatment.